claricombo/claricombos/README.md

 ### Hi there 👋

-My name is Claricombo!
+My name is Claricombos!

-I'm currently learning HTML and Shell/Bash.
+I'm currently learning HTML and Shell.

 I have experience and skills in the above, as well as Virtualisation and Containerization, Python and some other Sys Admin stuff.